YongJian-YJ/SC1015_mini_project_grp_5/README.md

 # SC1015_mini_project_grp_5
 Done by Nicole, Yong Jian, Shawn

+## In out jupyter notebook, we have added in a table of content to navigate
 <img width="871" alt="Screenshot 2022-04-24 at 10 22 28 AM" src="https://user-images.githubusercontent.com/48339717/164967879-50a568f4-97ea-4cff-9987-38ab9bacc615.png">

 ## What we want to explore: